What is Hypnosis?

 Words like “soon” and “before long” don’t set unrealistic time limits which make us feel like failures if instant, 100% complete success doesn’t occur.
 Be cautious about developing magical expectations about hypnosis.
 Occasionally we take aspirin, but still have part of a headache that remains with us afterwards.
 Does this mean that aspirin is completely ineffective?
 Should we stop using aspirin in the future because it wasn’t totally and immediately successful?
 Most of us have realistic expectations of aspirin.
 We realize that it is often quite helpful, but not necessarily immediately and totally so.
 Nonetheless, aspirin is beneficial in bringing about change.

 It is also best to be specific as you phrase your suggestions.
 Consider exactly how you want to act and feel in specific situations.
 Here is an example: “When I sit down at my desk to study, I will become so intensely focused on what I’m reading, that other sounds and events will seem distant and unimportant.”
-The preceeding suggestion is positive, specific, and much more helpful than saying: “I will never again be distracted and totally concentrate.”
+The preceding suggestion is positive, specific, and much more helpful than saying: “I will never again be distracted and totally concentrate.”

 Posthypnotic suggestions are suggestions that you make for something to occur in future situations, after you alert yourself from hypnosis.
 Whenever possible, connect posthypnotic suggestions to an inevitable event, action, or feeling state (e.g., eating, turning on a light, opening the refrigerator door, looking in the mirror, feeling anxious).